MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 In Lab 6, Exercise 3, you configured an alert designed to notify Lynne Robbins when a user is added as a site collection administrator for a site collection.
 To test this alert, you added Alex Wilber as a site collection admin to the global SharePoint Communication site.
 This activity should have triggered the alert policy that you created, which should have sent an alert notification email to Lynne Robbins’ mailbox.
 In this task, you will validate whether Lynne received this alert notification email.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

-2. In your **Microsoft Edge** browser, open a new tab and enter the following URL in the address bar: **https://xxxxxZZZZZZ.sharepoint.com/_layouts/15/settings.aspx** (replace xxxxxZZZZZZ with the tenant prefix provided by your lab hosting provider).
-This opens the **Site Settings** for the global SharePoint Communication site.

-3. On the **Site Settings** window, under the **Users and Permissions** section, select **Site permissions**.

-4. In the ribbon at the top of the page, the **Permissions** tab is displayed by default.
-Under the **Manage** group, select **Site Collection Administrators**.

-5. In the **Site Collection Administrators** dialog box, the Global administrator account that was assigned by default to this role group is displayed in the data entry field.
-To the right of this account, enter **Alex**, select **Alex Wilber** from the list of users that appears, and then select **OK**.

-6. Since a new site collection admin has been added, an alert should automatically be sent to Lynne Robbins’ Inbox notifying her of this event.
-Perform the remaining steps to verify that Lynne received this email.
-You will verify whether this alert was sent to Lynne's mailbox on LON-CL2.

-	‎Switch to **LON-CL2**.

-7. On **LON-CL2**, you should still be logged into **Outlook on the web** as **Lynne Robbins** from the prior task.
-Monitor Lynne's Inbox to view the email generated by the alert that you just created. <br/>
+1. On **LON-CL2**, you should still be logged into **Outlook on the web** as **Lynne Robbins** from the prior task.
+Monitor Lynne's Inbox to view the email generated by the alert that you just created.

-	**Note:** Lab testing has shown that in some cases, it can take up to 15 minutes or so for the email to be received in Lynne's Inbox.
-Do not proceed until the email has arrived.

-8. Once the email arrives in Lynne's Inbox, open the email and review the contents.
+2. Once the email arrives in Lynne's Inbox, open the email and review the contents.
 Scroll to the bottom of the email and select the **View alert details** button.
 This opens the **Microsoft Defender** portal in a new tab.

-9. The **Microsoft Defender** portal displays the **Alerts** window, and it automatically opens the **Site collection admin permissions** pane for this alert activity that triggered the email notification to Lynne. <br/>
+3. The **Microsoft Defender** portal displays the **Alerts** window, and it automatically opens the **Site collection admin permissions** pane for this alert activity that triggered the email notification to Lynne. <br/>

 	Scroll down through the **Site collection admin permissions** pane and review all the information for this alert activity.
 When you are done, select **Close** to close the pane.

-10. Leave your LON-CL1 and LON-CL2 VMs open for the remaining exercise in this lab.
+4. Leave your LON-CL1 and LON-CL2 VMs open for the remaining exercise in this lab.

 You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.